matthewsouther/osoberry/src/apply.md

   key: Apply
   order: 4
 ---
 # Application Process

 ## Start something new with us!

 ![](/assets/uploads/dice.jpg)

-### We are currently accepting applications for the 2024-2025 school year.
+### We are currently accepting applications for our first cohort of students.

-We will be opening our school with one class of mixed 3rd/4th graders.
+We will be opening our school in fall 2024 with one class of mixed 3rd/4th graders.
 The following year we will have two mixed age classes: 1st/2nd grade and 3rd-5th grade.
 Our third year we will grow to three mixed age classes: 1st/2nd, 3rd/4th, & 5th/6th.

 #### Application Process: